tensorflow/community/rfcs/20191127-pip-structure.md

 estimator imports.
 Alternatively, we can resolve this issue by lazy loading estimator.

-Lazy loading by itself would mean that we no longer have autocomplete for estimator.
-As a workaround, we can import estimator in the stub *.pyi* file.

 Estimator import in root *\_\_init\_\_.py* file:
 ```python
 from tensorflow.python.util.lazy_loader import LazyLoader as _LazyLoader